Monarch's Herenstein says recommends buying Puerto Rican debt

-TEL AVIV (Reuters) - Andrew Herenstein, chief investment officer at Monarch Alternative Capital, said on Wednesday he recommends investors buy Puerto Rico’s municipal bonds since they pay high yields and have little risk of default.
+TEL AVIV, Oct 14 (Reuters) - Andrew Herenstein, chief investment officer at Monarch Alternative Capital, said on Wednesday he recommends investors buy Puerto Rico’s municipal bonds since they pay high yields and have little risk of default.

 Speaking at the Sohn Investment Conference in Tel Aviv, Herenstein noted that while Puerto Rico has very high debt, its fiscal situation was not as bad as that of even the worst U.S. states and cities that pay yields half that of Puerto Rico.